How to verify ISO images

 The last command should show you the SHA256 sum of your ISO file.
 Compare it to the one found in the sha256sum.txt.
 If they match, you've successfully verified the integrity of your ISO image.

-Note: Another way of checking the sum is to ask the sha256sum command to check the file against the sha256sum.txt file, like this:
+Note: If you have coreutils version 8.25 or newer, another way of checking the sum is to ask the sha256sum command to check the file against the sha256sum.txt file, like this:

 sha256sum --ignore-missing -c sha256sum.txt